parsajiravand/vue3-form-wizard/README.md

 A dynamic wizard to split your forms easier

-Vue-form-wizard is a vue based component with no external depenendcies which simplifies tab wizard management.
+Vue3-form-wizard is a vue based component with no external depenendcies which simplifies tab wizard management.

 # Old Documentation